ogtelford/ProcessSpectra/README.md

-# ProcessSpectra
+# specprep

-Code to process and analyze galaxy spectra from SDSS-II
+Tools to process galaxy spectra from SDSS-II